-Since the beginning of April 2019 the filtering software used on LGFL has been supplied by Trust Net.
-Further information on Trust Net can be obtained from the LGFL web site.
+The filtering software used on LGFL has been supplied by SchoolProtect and further information on can be obtained from this link LGFL

-All access from the Grid to the Internet has to be made through the filtering server which runs LGFL.
+All access from the Grid to the Internet has to be made through the filtering server, which runs LGFL.
 In order to deliver Internet access at the fastest possible speed to schools, this filtering service now offers a standard level of filtering across all schools.